The guiding information below responds to some frequently asked questions about writing your Vision for Reconciliation.

 Who should write our school or early learning service's Vision for Reconciliation?

 To support institutional integrity, you should collaboratively develop your Vision for Reconciliation statement with your RAP Working Group and wider learning community.
-However, only the Chair/s of your RAP Working Group can enter and edit your Vision statement within the Narragunnawali platform.
+Only the Chair/s of your RAP Working Group can access and edit your Vision for Reconciliation within the Narragunnawali platform.

 -